Last updated on 1 November 2021

-How does an ovarian cystectomy affect my sexual health and fertility?
+How does an ovarian cystectomy affect you sexual health and fertility?

 If you have yet to undergo menopause, the doctor will try to preserve your reproductive system by leaving one or both ovaries intact.
 This means it is possible for you to still produce eggs; if one ovary is removed, you may find it harder to get pregnant.
 In certain instances, such as suspected or confirmed cancer, it may be necessary for both ovaries to be removed, which means you will no longer produce any eggs.
 If you have already gone through menopause, both ovaries may be removed.

 Who can you see for more information?

 Speak to a gynaecologist for more information on ovarian cysts.
 He or she will be able to provide an accurate diagnosis and advise on the most suitable treatment options.